UX-and-I/storybook-design-token/README.md

 - Parses CSS, SCSS/SASS and SVG files
 - Provides various presenters to render examples of your design tokens
 - Automatically detects aliases of your css or sass variables
+- Displays property values that match token values, so you can easily recognize hard coded values in your stylesheets

 ## Installation